asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 	    └── reads2
 	        └── SAMPLE_NAME[. _][2 r2 R2].[fastq fq](.gz)

-In this step, TEFLoN2 uses the TE annotations to extract them from the reference in order to use them as ET sequences.
+In this step, TEFLoN2 uses the TE annotations to extract the sequences from the reference and then generated a TE library with these TE sequences.
 It removes them from the reference and keeps the information of their positions in the reference.

 Here is the structure of the output files obtained after the execution of Preparation annotation step.